A thriving community spirit is one thing that stands out when you spend even a few hours in Boothstown.

 The aforementioned marina is a good place to start.
 If you fancy taking on two wheels, it’s possible to bike all the way to Runcorn or Wigan, though closer by (and within walking distance) are Worsley Village and Monton.
 Both beautiful in their own right and full of lovely pubs and cafes for a celebratory drink at the end.

-With one foot in Boothstown and the other in Worsley, the hotly anticipated RHS Bridgewater is soon to open its doors.
-The spectacular 154-acre garden will transform Worsley New Hall’s historic grounds and offers interesting gardens, allotments and green spaces, as well as a gift shop and cafe.
+With one foot in Boothstown and the other in Worsley, RHS Bridgewater is a spectacular 154-acre garden which has transformed Worsley New Hall’s historic grounds and offers interesting gardens, allotments and green spaces, as well as a gift shop and cafe.